greenren/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-7-1.png)

-Find the 5-minute interval which contains the maximum number of steps on average, across all the days in the dataset.
+The 5-minute interval which contains the maximum number of steps on average, across all the days in the dataset:

 ```r
 head(averageinterval[with(averageinterval, order(steps, decreasing=TRUE)),], n=1)